-Sponsored content is a viable way to add income to your website.
-Just remember to be transparent with your readers and be smart about the process.
+Sponsored content is a viable way to generate income through your website.
+Just remember to be transparent with your readers.

 7. Flipping Your Website

-This method is a little different than the others as it involves selling your website.
+This method is a little different from the others as it involves selling your website.
 It can be profitable depending on the type of site you run.

 To get a bigger picture of how much a site can sell, you can browse through the listings at Empire Flippers.

 The factors that influence the selling price of a website are:

 - The amount of traffic a website has

 A membership website is like an upgraded donations method.
 Here, you’ll be charging readers to access specific content.

 If you’re confident that your content is worth paying for, you can try monetizing your website in this manner.

 - Find the right model for your site.